Investing

 This is where the notary and your legal team kick into high gear.
 They’ll conduct a thorough check on the property to ensure it’s free of any legal issues, unpaid taxes, or encumbrances.
 Additionally, they’ll verify that all necessary permits are in place, particularly for properties in coastal or protected areas.

-Step 4: Setting Up the Fideicomiso (If Required)
+Step 4: Setting Up the Fideicomiso (if required)

 For properties in the restricted zone, you’ll need to establish a fideicomiso with a Mexican bank.
 This process involves selecting a bank to act as the trustee and preparing the necessary documentation for the trust agreement.
 While the bank technically holds the title to the property, you, as the trust’s beneficiary, have complete control and ownership rights over the property.